Vitality CBD Presents: CBD Talk Podcast - Episode #3

 So, say that you eat maybe 100mg dose of tincture.
 After its digested in the body, it goes through your intestinal tract and is broken down in the stomach acid and then hits the enzymes in your liver and start to get broken down in your liver, you may only get maybe somewhere between 40 to 60 milligrams that are actually sent out from the liver and distributed to your tissues and your bloodstream.

-And, basically, the way that humans have dosed themselves with hemp and cannabis for the last 2000 years have been very basic, very what I would call rudimentary parental administration techniques.
-The way that Charlotte Figi was originally being treated for her CBD was with an RSO or a Rick Simpson oil, and, so, that was an ethanol extract of cannabis hemp and that was given to her in an oil form or in an alcohol base.
-And that's not much different than what the Romans would have been preparing for themselves in order to use cannabis to its full potential.
+And, basically, the way that humans have dosed themselves with hemp and cannabis for the last 2000 years have been very basic, very, what I would call, rudimentary parental administration techniques.
+The most common method of taking CBD has been with an RSO or a Rick Simpson oil, and, so, that was an ethanol extract of cannabis hemp in an oil form or in an alcohol base.
+And that's not much different than what the Romans would have been preparing for themselves in order to use cannabis.

 And, so, instead of just being the oil, like the CBD tincture, the nano is an oil in water emulsion.
 And, what that really means, is there's oil droplets, very, very small oil droplets that are suspended in water, like balloons floating in air, and the little balloons inside hold all of our CBD.
 We make these little balloons so small, we're talking about nanometers in size, that's why we call it our nano formula, but a nanometer means one one billionth of a meter and our particles are coming in somewhere between maybe 53 and maybe a hundred nanometers.
 That is very, very small.